moehambouta/statemint/README.md

-# Statmint: Financial Metadata Extractor
+# Statemint: Financial Metadata Extractor

 A tool designed to extract and organize financial data from financial documents (currently limited to bank statements), providing a simplified and consolidated view for users.